 Cold Sore Treatment

-For patients suffering from cold or canker sores, Dr. Siddall and Dr. Burke often recommend laser dentistry treatment.
+For patients suffering from cold or canker sores, Dr. Siddall and Dr. Dunn often recommend laser dentistry treatment.
 Laser cold sore treatment heats the sore lesion in order to kill the virus and stimulate your body’s healing.
 Treatment typically lasts about 15 minutes, and most patients feel better immediately following their appointment.